GauravBarakoti/circleci-poc/README.md

 *CircleCI’s self-hosted runner enables you to use your own infrastructure for running jobs.*

-- Enter namespace or go with the default provided and a Resource Class {any custom name}.
+- Enter namespace or go with the default provided and a Resource Class `any custom name`.

 A namespace can only be created once for your organization.